 3. Over-communication is important

-As a manager, time is rare and you want to spend as little time as possible to explain your vision and strategy.
+As a manager, time is rare and you want to spend as little time as possible explaining your vision and strategy.
 However, if you want to make sure your employees understood your strategy plan, you have to invest time and should repeat and, thereby, over-communicate your strategy.

 4. Transparency creates trust